US STOCKS-Nike and banks lift S&P 500 to record high close

 June 25 (Reuters) - The S&P 500 ended the week at record high on Friday, lifted by Nike and several banks, while weaker-than-expected inflation data eased worries about a sudden tapering in stimulus by the Federal Reserve.

-Bank of America BAC.N and Wells Fargo WFC.N rallied after the Fed announced big banks have cleared stress test and will no longer face pandemic-related restrictions on buying back stock and paying dividends.
+Bank of America BAC.Nclimbed 1.9% and Wells Fargo WFC.Nrallied 2.7% after the Fed announced big banks have cleared stress test and will no longer face pandemic-related restrictions on buying back stock and paying dividends.

-The S&P 500 financials index .SPSY was among the top performers among 11 sector indexes.
+The S&P 500 financials index .SPSYrose 1.3% and was the top performers among 11 sector indexes.

 "Today is a bit of profit-taking in tech and a reallocation into the banks after the results of the stress tests," said Dennis Dick, a proprietary trader at Bright Trading LLC, adding he expects banks to soon announce increased dividends.